Heart Failure

 A family history of heart failure increases your risk of developing it.
 Age alone isn't a risk factor, but it's more commonly seen in older adults (age 65+).

-Risk factors for heart failure that can be controlled include:
+Risk factors for heart failure include:

-• Coronary artery disease and heart attack
+• Coronary artery disease and heart attack can restrict blood flow to the heart muscle.

 Other issues that may increase your risk of developing heart failure include: